The War Machine armor first appeared in a cameo in Iron Man Vol 1. issue 281 and fully in Iron Man Vol.1. issue 282 (1992).

 Following a 5-year timeskip, Rhodey now wears the War Machine Mark VI.
 The suit has a sleeker design, and is upgraded with special Pym Particle capabilities that allow it to travel through time via the Quantum Realm.
 The suit is badly damaged when Thanos attacks Avengers HQ, causing Rhodey to don the Mark VII armor, which is much more heavily armed and sports the Iron Patriot colors.

-- Hasbro produced a number of War Machine figures featuring both his comic book and movie designs.
+- Hasbro produced a number of War Machine figures featuring both his comic book and movie designs as part of various lines like Iron Man: The Armored Avenger, Super Hero Squad, Marvel Mashers and Titan Heroes.

-- Hot Toys released War Machine figures depicting the armors seen in Iron Man 2 and Avengers: Age of Ultron, Captain America Civil War and Avengers: Infinity War.
+- Hot Toys released War Machine figures depicting the armors seen in Iron Man 2 and Avengers: Age of Ultron, Captain America Civil War and Avengers: Infinity War, as well as both the War Machine and Iron Patriot suits from Avengers: Endgame.

 - Several iterations of War Machine have been featured in kits from Lego.

-- Sever iterations of the War Machine armor were featured in the S.H.
+- Several iterations of the War Machine armor were featured in the S.H.
 Figuarts line from Bandai.